 We recommend this workflow:

-1. Choose object storage and set an upload limit that’s larger than your largest supported document.
+1. Choose object storage and set an upload limit larger than your largest supported document.

-2. Increase request and storage timeouts based on an educated estimate.
+2. Increase request and storage timeouts based on an initial estimate.

-3. Upload representative large documents and run the operations your app uses most often.
+3. Upload representative large documents and run the operations your application uses most often.

 4. Monitor Document Engine logs and proxy logs for timeouts and warnings.

-5. Adjust settings until the warnings and timeout errors disappear for your supported workload.
+5. Adjust settings until warnings and timeout errors disappear for your supported workload.

 Typical validation steps include: